Exhaust manifold: Exhaust scavenging

-Why a cross plane V8 needs an H or X exhaust pipe
+H/X exhaust pipes in cross-plane V8s

-Crossplane V8 engines have a left and right bank each containing 4 cylinders.
+Crossplane V8 engines have a left and right bank, each containing 4 cylinders.
 When the engine is running, pistons are firing according to the engine firing order.
-If a bank has two consecutive piston firings it will create a high pressure area in the exhaust pipe, because two exhaust pulses are moving through it close in time.
-As the two pulses move in the exhaust pipe they should encounter either an X or H pipe.
-When they encounter the pipe, part of the pulse diverts into the X-H pipe which lowers the total pressure by a small amount.
-The reason for this decrease in pressure is that the fluid (liquid, air or gas) will travel along a pipe and when it comes at a crossing the fluid will take the path of least resistance and some will bleed off, thus lowering the pressure slightly.
-Without an X-H pipe the flow of exhaust would be jerky or inconsistent, and the engine would not run at its highest efficiency.
-The double exhaust pulse would cause part of the next exhaust pulse in that bank to not exit that cylinder completely and cause either a detonation (because of a lean air–fuel ratio (AFR)), or a misfire due to a rich AFR, depending on how much of the double pulse was left and what the mixture of that pulse was.
+If a bank has two consecutive piston firings, it will create a high-pressure area in the exhaust pipe because two exhaust pulses are moving through it close in time.
+As the two pulses move in the exhaust pipe, they should encounter either an X or H pipe.
+When they encounter the pipe, part of the pulse diverts into the X-H pipe, which lowers the total pressure by a small amount.
+The reason for this decrease in pressure is that the fluid (liquid, air, or gas) will travel along a pipe, and when it comes to a crossing, the fluid will take the path of least resistance.
+Some will bleed off, thus lowering the pressure slightly.
+Without an X-H pipe, the flow of exhaust would be jerky or inconsistent, and the engine would not run at its highest efficiency.
+The double exhaust pulse would cause part of the next exhaust pulse in that bank to not exit that cylinder completely and cause either a detonation (because of a lean air–fuel ratio (AFR)) or a misfire due to a rich AFR.
+This depends on how much of the double pulse was left and what the mixture of that pulse was.

 Dynamic exhaust geometry

 Today's understanding of exhaust systems and fluid dynamics has given rise to a number of mechanical improvements.
 One such improvement can be seen in the exhaust ultimate power valve ("EXUP") fitted to some Yamaha motorcycles.
 It constantly adjusts the back pressure within the collector of the exhaust system to enhance pressure wave formation as a function of engine speed.
-This ensures good low to mid-range performance.
+This ensures good low- to mid-range performance.

-At low engine speeds the wave pressure within the pipe network is low.
+At low engine speeds, the wave pressure within the pipe network is low.
 A full oscillation of the Helmholtz resonance occurs before the exhaust valve is closed, and to increase low-speed torque, large amplitude exhaust pressure waves are artificially induced.
 This is achieved by partial closing of an internal valve within the exhaust—the EXUP valve—at the point where the four primary pipes from the cylinders join.
-This junction point essentially behaves as an artificial atmosphere, hence the alteration of the pressure at this point controls the behavior of reflected waves at this sudden increase in area discontinuity.
+This junction point essentially behaves as an artificial atmosphere; hence, the alteration of the pressure at this point controls the behavior of reflected waves at this sudden increase in area discontinuity.
 Closing the valve increases the local pressure, thus inducing the formation of larger amplitude negative reflected expansion waves.
-This enhances low speed torque up to a speed at which the loss due to increased back pressure outweighs the EXUP tuning effect.
+This enhances low-speed torque up to a speed at which the loss due to increased back pressure outweighs the EXUP tuning effect.
 At higher speeds the EXUP valve is fully opened and the exhaust is allowed to flow freely.